 DIY Cardboard Road playmat

 When something gets delivered from Amazon and I see those cardboard boxes, my DIYer instincts are on a roll.
 Cardboard boxes can be recycled and used for toys, kitchen accessories, storage and much more.
 Children become bored of toys rather easily, using these boxes to make new crafts and toys is always easy on pocket with encouraging creativity.
+So be prepared to add this cardboard road playmat into your kids toy box.

 I made this Diy Cardboard Road Playmat two years ago when my son was 4 years old and obviously obsessed with cars, roads, traffic lights, and community helpers.
 He helped me through the entire making, today after three years he makes his own road maps which go through different countries and continents.